About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations: Experiments

 \textbf{Pre-processing:} Similar to \cite{Tymchenko2020DeepLA}, we applied a circular crop to APTOS images and selected only the eye zone to prevent over-fitting on image borders.
 For the APTOS and PCam datasets, before feeding the image into the model, we applied normalization using ImageNet coefficients (mean: 0.485, 0.456, 0.406; standard deviation: 0.229, 0.224, 0.225).
 For the ACDC dataset, we applied channel-wise standard scaling to the images.
 Images from the ACDC and APTOS datasets were reshaped to resolutions of 154x154 and 256x256, respectively.
 The optimal set of rigid and non-rigid augmentations were manually determined for all experiments.
 For the ACDC dataset, we used horizontal flip, random rotation, elastic transform, random crop, and random gamma augmentations.
 For the APTOS and PCam datasets, we used horizontal and vertical flip, random rotation, random crop and gamma.

-\textbf{Comparison of methods:} We compared VAT with state-of-the-art Self-supervised methods such as SimCLR \cite{hinton}, Context Prediction (CP) \cite{Doersch2015UnsupervisedVR}, and Rotation \cite{Gidaris2018UnsupervisedRL}.
+\textbf{Comparison of methods:} We compared VAT with state-of-the-art Self-supervised methods including SimCLR \cite{hinton}, Context Prediction (CP) \cite{Doersch2015UnsupervisedVR}, and Rotation \cite{Gidaris2018UnsupervisedRL}.
 We also provided an upper-boundary (UB) fully-supervised benchmark, which emulated the setup when all data is available for training.
-For all proposed methods, we reported the best performance obtained after optimizing the mixing coefficient $\lambda$.
+For all proposed methods, we reported the best performance evaluated on the unseen testing subsets $X_{test}$ obtained after optimizing the mixing coefficient $\lambda$ on the validation subset.